Radhach9027/MVVM-T/README.md

 # MVVM-T

-* if you want to develop an iOS app using MVVM design pattern, this is a base skelton app with many features as addition and tried to stick with SOLID Principles.
+* if you want to develop an iOS app using MVVM design pattern with SOLID Principles, this is a base skelton app with many features as addition.
 It launches with login, Signup screen follwed by Tabbar controller.

 MVVM-T